 - 1. This report contains information on the Maximum Residue Limits (MRLs) of pesticides applicable to coffee in selected countries.
 These limits, as well as other sanitary, phytosanitary and technical requirements (SPS and TBT), may affect the trade of green, roasted and soluble coffee. - 2.
-The attached table lists the MRLs for the 32 pesticides applicable to coffee beans (SB 0716) and roasted coffee (SM 0716) covered by the Codex Alimentarius (first two columns).
+The attached table lists the MRLs for the 43 pesticides applicable to coffee beans (SB 0716) and roasted coffee (SM 0716) covered by the Codex Alimentarius (first two columns).
 The Codex was established in 1963 by the Food and Agriculture Organization of the United Nations (FAO) and the World Health Organization (WHO) to provide harmonized international food standards, guidelines and codes of practice.
 The Codex has 189 members and 225 observers.
-MRLs for pesticides are established by the Codex Committee on Pesticide Residues, and limits for 32 pesticides applied to coffee were listed as of August 2018.
+MRLs for pesticides are established by the Codex Committee on Pesticide Residues, and limits for 43 pesticides applied to coffee were listed as of August 2018.
 However, the Committee considers new limits on a yearly basis, so Members are advised to check directly with the Codex.
-Further information is available at www.codexalimentarius.net. - 2.
-The attached table also compares MRLs for Codex with data for individual exporting and importing markets, that have reported MRLs values to the ICO.
-For each pesticide, the highest MRL is highlighted in bold, and the lowest in italics.
-The information provided covers approximately 62% of world exports and 70% of world imports. - 3.
-National regulations for MRLs of pesticides applied to coffee can be divided into three categories: - a) Following Codex guidelines: Colombia, Costa Rica and Cuba. - b) Following Codex guidelines combined with the standards defined by one or more of the following entities: The East African Community (EAS), the European Union (EU), Japan and the USA Environmental Protection Agency (EPA).
-Member countries in this category are: Cameroon, the Democratic Republic of the Congo (DRC), Ecuador, Guatemala, Honduras, Nicaragua, Rwanda and Uganda. - c) Own national standards: Brazil, EU, Ghana, Indonesia, Japan, Kenya and the USA. - 4.
+Further information is available at www.fao.org/fao-who-codexalimentarius. - 3.
+The attached table also compares MRLs for Codex with data for individual exporting and importing markets that have reported MRLs values to the ICO.
+The information provided covers approximately 62% of world exports and 70% of world imports. - 4.
+National regulations for MRLs of pesticides applied to coffee can be divided into three categories: - (a) Following Codex guidelines: Colombia, Costa Rica and Cuba. - (b) Following Codex guidelines combined with the standards defined by one or more of the following entities: The East African Community (EAS), the European Union (EU), Japan and the USA Environmental Protection Agency (EPA).
+Member countries in this category are: Cameroon, the Democratic Republic of the Congo (DRC), Ecuador, Guatemala, Honduras, Nicaragua, Rwanda and Uganda. - (c) Own national standards: Brazil, EU, Ghana, Indonesia, Japan, Kenya and the USA. - 5.
 In addition, Angola, Côte d'Ivoire, Gabon, Haiti and Togo reported negligible use of pesticides, while no quality standards at national level have been defined by China.
 However, the coffee-planting area in Yunnan province, in China, follows the 4C's baseline sustainability standard, which contains three lists of pesticides, divided into Unacceptable Practices pesticides, Red List pesticides and Yellow List pesticides.